On the organ’s place today

 ¶ ‘musician’s tool’

-Stephen Bicknell once called the lever swell mechanism of a Drake organ ‘a real musician’s tool’ ( Choir & Organ Sep/Oct 2001 ).
+Stephen Bicknell once called a particular lever swell mechanism ‘a real musician’s tool’ ( Choir & Organ Sep/Oct 2001 ).
 This suggests intimacy, neatness, simplicity, focus, real utility: the kind of device that, perhaps by long development and collective wisdom, has shed all extraneous elements and just works.
 Can we think of the organ in toto in this way?

 Thinking ‘in terms of what it can do, not what it cannot do’